genesis-community/bosh-genesis-kit/MANUAL.md

   - `vsphere_persistent_datastores` - A YAML list of data store names where the BOSH director will store persistent (data) disks.
     **Required**

-If you also specify the `proto` feature, it requires a bit more configuration:
+If you are deploying a management BOSH (with the `proto` feature), it requires additional configuration:

-  - `vsphere_network` - The name of the vCenter virtual network to deploy the proto-BOSH director into.
+  - `vsphere_network` - The name of the vCenter virtual network to deploy the management BOSH director into.
     **Required**
-  - `vsphere_disk_type` - The type of disk allocation to use for the proto-BOSH director's persistent storage.
+  - `vsphere_disk_type` - The type of disk allocation to use for the management BOSH director's persistent storage.
     *Default:* `preallocated`.
-  - `vsphere_cpu` - How many virtual CPUs to allocate for the proto-BOSH director.
+  - `vsphere_cpu` - How many virtual CPUs to allocate for the management BOSH director.
     *Default:* `2`
-  - `vsphere_ram` - How much memory to allocate for the proto-BOSH director, specified in megabytes.
+  - `vsphere_ram` - How much memory to allocate for the management BOSH director, specified in megabytes.
     *Default:* `8192`
-  - `vsphere_disk` - How much persistent storage to allocate for the proto-BOSH director, specified in megabytes.  *Default:*`40960`
+  - `vsphere_disk` - How much persistent storage to allocate for the management BOSH director, specified in megabytes.  *Default:*`40960`

 The following secrets will be created during `genesis new` or `genesis add-secrets`, and pulled from the vault when deploying: